vkopytin/databinding/README.md

 Examples of integration with:
 1. [x] javascript + jquery integration;
 2. [x] backbone integration;
-3. [x] React (it is possible and there is a small reason to make two way databinding);
+3. [x] React (it is possible and there is a small reason - to make two way databinding (seems like it is equal just to use view model directly in JSX.
+A bit more JS adjustments with onChange events and listen to view model change));
 4. [ ] Angular (if possible and there is a reason).

 Here is the list of problems with automatic databinding.